jgo/Approver/README.md

-# PHL
+# Approver
-this is PHL HRIS
+this is Approver